 Peel garlic and thinly slice.

-Pour 2-3 tablespoons of extra virgin olive oil into a large, heavy-bottomed frying pan.
+Pour 2 to 3 tablespoons of extra virgin olive oil into a large, heavy-bottomed frying pan.
 Heat on medium.
 When the oil is hot, add mushroom, pepper and garlic slices.
-Saute until vegetables are soft, being careful not to burn the garlic or over-cook the vegetables.
+Sauté until vegetables are soft, being careful not to burn the garlic or overcook the vegetables.
 Serve warm.